 Children and young people with a care experience are more vulnerable to change than their peers in the broader community.

-CREATE responds to state and federal government inquiries on issues affecting children and young people in out-of-home care by developing submissions.
-CREATE submissions include the views expressed by children and young people during CREATE consultations and research, and provides governments and others an important opportunity to hear from those who experience the system firsthand.
+CREATE responds to state and federal government inquiries on issues affecting children and young people in out-of-home care by developing submissions to government, Commissions of Inquiry and Royal Commissions.
+CREATE submissions include the views expressed by children and young people during CREATE consultations and research, and provide government and others an important opportunity to hear from those who experience the system firsthand.

 In addition to written submissions, CREATE may also seek the support of CREATE Young Consultants to further inform inquiries through their participation and direct input at public hearings and or meetings with representatives from the inquiring agencies.

 CREATE submissions are a tool to affect change by increasing awareness among those with the power to direct change.
 Government and other inquiries often relate to proposed changes to the laws governing child protection, systemic reviews to improve policy and practice or more specific issues related to particular elements of care, such as residential care.

 The list below is not exhaustive, but represents a number of the submissions CREATE has provided, and some of the issues in which CREATE advocated.

 CREATE Submission to the NT Royal Commission into the Protection and Detention of Children in the NT